quicwg/ops-drafts/draft-ietf-quic-applicability.md

 information in the Connection ID, load balancers open up a new attack vector that allows bad actors to direct traffic at a specific backend server or pool.
-It is therefore recommended that Server-Generated Connection ID includes a cryptographic MAC that the load balancer pool server are able to identify and discard packets featuring an invalid MAC.
+It is therefore recommended that Server-Generated Connection ID includes a cryptographic MAC that the load balancer pool server is able to identify and discard packets featuring an invalid MAC.

 ## Using Server Retry for Redirection

-QUIC provide a Server Retry packet that can be send by a server in response to the Client Initial packet.
+QUIC provides a Server Retry packet that can be sent by a server in response to the Client Initial packet.
 The server may choose a new connection ID in that packet and the client will retry by sending another Client Initial packet with the server-selected connection ID.
 This mechanism can be used to redirect a